 - Student attendance in off-site clinical or externship assignments is monitored closely.
 Nursing students are required to attend all clinical assignments.
-Missing more than one (1) clinical assignment may result in failure of the clinical course. - Students who miss class because of religious beliefs or practices will be excused from class or examinations on that day.
+Students are required to attend all scheduled clinical and lab sessions.
+There are no allowances for unexcused absences.
+A student may be granted one excused absence for clinical or lab sessions if they provide valid documentation and receive approval.
+Make-up opportunities for excused absences are subject to approval and must be arranged in accordance with the guidelines provided by the clinical instructor and the lab director. - Students who are excused from class because of religious beliefs or practices will be excused from class or examinations on that specific day.
 The faculty member is responsible for providing the student with an equivalent opportunity to make up any examination, study, or work requirement that the student may have missed. - Students should notify course instructors at least one (1) week before any anticipated absence so that proper arrangements may be made to make up for any missed work or examination.
 All make-up or missed work must be completed within a reasonable time frame, as determined by the faculty member.
-Make-up exams may not be proctored by the librarians. - Students registered in the Nursing Program will receive a make-up examination for excused absences only.
-A no make-up exam policy will be strictly implemented for unexcused absences.
-Students who miss a quiz or exam for compelling and legitimate reasons must inform the professor of the absence within 24 hours of the exam.
-Students are only allowed one missed quiz or exam.
-A make-up quiz or exam will be provided, which must be scheduled within one week of the missed quiz or exam.
-If more than one quiz or exam is missed, this will result in a zero grade. - Any student who misses class due to a verifiable family or individual health emergency, or to attend a required appearance in a court of law, or for curricular or extracurricular activities approved in advance by the Dean of Nursing will be excused.
-Students must communicate directly with the faculty member when they need to miss a class for those reasons. - Faculty members who require documentation of those specific student absences will communicate directly with their students. - For all absences, except those due to religious beliefs or practices, the course instructor has the right to determine whether the number of absences has been excessive, as it relates to the curriculum of the class that was missed, and the stated attendance policy.
-This can result in the student being asked to withdraw from the class or be subject to failing the course. - The DMS and General Education syllabi contain an attendance policy (e.g. 10% attendance grade) indicating the number of absences and the corresponding grades.
+Make-up exams may not be proctored by the librarians. - Nursing students are not permitted to make up any missed quizzes.
+Missed exams may only be made up in cases of extenuating circumstances, which must be communicated with the instructor within 24 hours of the exam.
+Requests for a make-up exam must be supported by appropriate documentation and are subject to approval by the Dean of Nursing. - Any student who misses class due to a verifiable family or individual health emergency, or to attend a required appearance in a court of law, or for curricular or extracurricular activities approved in advance by the Dean of Nursing will be excused.
+Students must communicate directly with the faculty member when they need to miss a class for those reasons.

+- Faculty members who require documentation of those specific student absences will communicate directly with their students. - The DMS and General Education syllabi contain an attendance and exam makeup policy (e.g. 10% attendance grade) indicating the number of absences and the corresponding grades.
 It also indicates the number of absences that results in the automatic failure (grade of F) of the course.